bitnot/hackerrank-sync/readme.md

 ## Why

-To keep track of your performance, reflect on old code and improve
+To keep track of your performance, reflect on old code and improve.

 ## Why Scala

-Because "monad is just a monoid in the category of endofunctors, what's the problem?"
-A dynamic language like JavaScript or Python would have been handier for this task, but meh.
+A dynamic language like JavaScript or Python could have been handier for this task, but why not?

-## How to start
+## How to use

 At the moment authentication is done via logging in into browser and storing cookies to a file.
-You can ignore `login` and `password` settings in `reference.conf` Add a `cookies.txt` to `/src/main/resources/` containing the value of `Cookie` header (1 line formatted as `cookie1_name: cookie1_value; cookie2_name: cookie2_value; ...`)
+You can ignore `login` and `password` settings in `reference.conf`.

+Add a `cookies.txt` to `/src/main/resources/` containing the value of `Cookie` header (1 line formatted as `cookie1_name: cookie1_value; cookie2_name: cookie2_value; ...`)
 after you have logged into website in your browser.

 Example:
 ```txt
 default_cdn_url=hrcdn.net; _hrank_session=12ghv3123kh1v2k3ghv1k2h3gv12hg3v12gh3v1; cdn_url=hrcdn.net; cdn_set=true; __utma=74197771.123123.1523563402.1523563402.1523563402.1; __utmc=123123123; ...
 ```

 Compile project with sbt as you usually would and run it.

 Note:

 It is pretty slow right now as all the downloads are synchronous, on the bright side it does not DDOS HackerRank API.

 So plug in your laptop and go do something useful.

 ## TODO